Ghosts of Mississippi poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Ghosts of Mississippi against these established plot points, we can identify how Rob Reiner utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Ghosts of Mississippi within the drama genre.

 Rob Reiner's Structural Approach